open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

 be used to stream digital data from external devices, as well as to record digital events from button presses on the breakout board.

-Digital data is saved as both continuous channels and events, and can be visualized using the "LFP Viewer" plugin.
+Digital data is saved as both continuous channels and events, and can be visualized using the :ref:`lfpviewer` plugin.
 The digital channels are sampled at 25 kHz, and can be used to record button presses or digital inputs on the breakout board.
 The first 8 digital channels record the digital inputs, and the last 6 digital channels record the button presses.

 .. note::
   Digital channels are pulled high by default if no connection is given to the digital input.
 Events are overlaid on data, meaning that if no connections are made to any digital inputs, there will be eight event overlays on the data stream.
 To avoid this, you can either connect the digital inputs to ground, or disable the event overlays in the LFP Viewer.